Cloud-Architekt/cloud-architekt.github.io/_posts/2019-10-27-implementing-zero-trust-with-microsoft-365.md

 ![](../2019-10-27-implementing-zero-trust-with-microsoft-365/zero-trust-major-components.jpg)

-_Figure 1: The major components of work performed in each phase of Zero Trust.
+_Figure 1: Verficiation performed in each phase of Zero Trust.
 Source: [Microsoft IT Showcase: Implementing a Zero Trust security model at Microsoft](https://www.microsoft.com/en-us/itshowcase/implementing-a-zero-trust-security-model-at-microsoft)_

 Microsoft 365 includes features and services to support this approach to validate every objective in your environment such as the following one: